vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 You can configure NSX ALB in Tanzu Kubernetes Grid as:

-- L4 load balancer for an application hosted on the TKG cluster
+- L4 load balancer for an application hosted on the TKG cluster.
-- The L7 ingress service provider for the application hosted on the TKG cluster
+- The L7 ingress service provider for the application hosted on the TKG cluster.
 - L4 load balancer for the Kubernetes cluster control plane API server.

 Each workload cluster integrates with NSX ALB by running an NSX ALB Kubernetes Operator (AKO) on one of its nodes.
 The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.